 The most common width is ⅝ inch (1.5cm), but you can use thicker or thinner.
 Just so you can imagine the scale, I used ⅝ inch fold-over elastic on all the underwear samples photographed here.
 When folded over, it ends up being half this width.

-The most common width is 5/8 inch (1.5cm) but you can use thicker or thinner.
-Check it is not scratchy before you attach it to kids clothing.
-I made my daughter a glittery princess leotard which she refused to wear because of the scratchy elastic.
+Check the fold over elastic you choose is not scratchy before you attach it to kids' clothing.
+I spent hours making my daughter a glittery princess leotard which she refused to wear because of the scratchy elastic.
 I don’t want you to make the same mistake!

 Before you start sewing, check your pattern.
 If you are substituting fold over elastic for regular elastic in leotards and swimwear, you may need to cut down the raw edge of the openings slightly.

 Check the pattern to see if it includes the seam allowances.
-If the pattern includes a seam allowance you will need to cut that away before applying your fold over elastic.
+If the pattern includes a seam allowance, you will need to cut that away before applying your fold over elastic.

 If you are not sure how long to cut the fold over elastic, then put it around your body where it will be placed and cut at a length that feels comfortable.
 It should be stretched but should not dig in.
 Don’t forget to add a seam allowance if it will be overlapped.

+If you are making a pair of underwear, you should have already sewn the side seams.
 With the fabric right side up and the FOE wrong side up, place the edge of your fabric on top of the FOE so it just covers one-half of it.